tuto1902/carousel/README.md

 - app\View\Components\AppLayout.php
 - resources\views\components\app-layout.php

-Replace the content of `app-layout.blade.php` with the commont HTML boilerplate to be shared among all views.
+Replace the content of `app-layout.blade.php` with the common HTML boilerplate to be shared among all views.
 Here's an example of a simple layout file.

 ```html
 <!doctype html>